L4-V1/l4v1-analytics/README.md

 Additionally, if there are new or discontinued elements between the datasets, they are categorized under "new" or "old" impacts, signifying their presence in only one of the datasets.

 The impact plot aids in understanding the drivers behind revenue changes between the compared datasets.

-### Features
-* Data Grouping: Group your data based on one or more columns.
-* Impact Calculation: Automatically calculate volume, outcome, and rate impacts between two datasets.
-* Visual Representation: Create waterfall plots to visually represent the impact analysis results.